-

 1. Above Ground Markers’ (AGM) Detection Range

-AGMs are designed to detect signals from passing pigs (pipeline inspection gauges) within a specified range.
-This ensures reliable tracking during inspections, typically covering distances relevant to the pipeline’s layout and operational needs.
+AGMs are designed to detect signals from passing pigs within a defined distance.
+This range supports reliable tracking based on pipeline layout, burial depth, and inspection requirements.

 2. Location Accuracy